fun-weekend/2020/index.md

 * *Morning* Leeds Owl Trail
 * *Lunch* Bundobust
-* *Afternoon* Queer Code Crafts at John Lewis Community Hub
+* *Afternoon* Crafts at the [John Lewis Community Hub](https://www.through-the-maze.org.uk/john-lewis-community-room-leeds/) (a joint event with [Queer Code Yorkshire](https://twitter.com/QueerCodeYorks)).
+Kake will provide yarn, crochet hooks, knitting needles, and crochet/knitting lessons (I’ll buy the materials after arriving in Leeds and donate any leftovers to a charity shop afterwards).
+Preferably someone else will provide paper/pencils/felt-tips/stickers/scissors/glue/etc (but Kake will do this too if necessary).
 * *Evening* Dinner at Ibérica

 ## Sunday 19 January